As usual, once October approaches, November and December come full speed at me. Here it is the end of November and not a post has been posted…

 I have very exciting news to share.
 Well, two bits of exciting news, but I’m waiting to share until most the details have been worked out.

-In the mean time, I thought I’d share with you a tin I was “commissioned” to do by a friend, Maryanne Christiano-Mistretta.
-Maryanne asked me to make a raven themed tin for her good friend Darlene Foster, a very talented artist who specializes in digital photography and image enhancement.
+In the mean time, I thought I’d share with you a tin I was “commissioned” to do.
+I was asked to make a raven themed tin for an artist who specializes in digital photography and image enhancement.

-I was very nervous about this task because after looking at Darlene’s work, I felt grossly inadequate as an artist.
+I was nervous about this task because after looking at the work created by this artist, I felt grossly inadequate.
 How could I, a “self-teaching” unknown, create anything worthy enough to present to a talented, accomplished artist?
 I love her work, the haunting images, the eeriness of it all, and I wanted to capture the ideas expressed in her work without feeling as though I was copying.

 But, I’m always up for a challenge.
-Being that Darlene is a photographer, I thought it would be fun to create a small frame inside the tin.
+Being this was for a photographer, I thought it would be fun to create a small frame inside the tin.
 The problem would be placing a photo inside the frame.
 The frame would have to be removable.

 I decided to make a small frame out of polymer clay (I am really loving this stuff).
 I used the metal frames from vellum tags then used three toothpicks between, along the metal part of the tag, to create a space for a photo.
 A small opening was made by omitting a fourth toothpick along the top of the joined frames so a photo could easily be slid in.
 For the frame to be removed from the tin, I attached a small, strong magnet to the back of the frame.
 I kept velum intact for the back part of the frame, which I adhered the magnet to with E6000 glue.
 I must have snapped this photo before I molded the clay frame to the metal part of the tags.
 I also used clay to seal up the portions where the toothpicks might have been exposed – that would have ruined the look I was going for :).